Crossover-SGD: A gossip-based communication in distributed deep learning for alleviating large mini-batch problem and enhancing scalability: Conclusion

 \section{Conclusion}

 In this study, we analyzed the characteristics of gossip-based SGD on large mini-batch problems.
 We observed that gossip-based SGD achieves higher validation accuracy owing to its exploration characteristics when the number of workers is fixed.
 Thus, the delay propagation of gossip-based SGD becomes crucial when using gossip-based methods for large cluster environments.
-Based on these insights, we proposed Crossover-SGD, a gossip-based communication method that utilizes both the load-balancing random network topology and overlapped segment communication.
+Based on these insights, we proposed Crossover-SGD, a gossip-based communication method that utilizes both the random network topology with fair peer selection and overlapped segment communication.
 These two characteristics of Crossover-SGD make it possible to propagate the weight parameter to other workers more efficiently and faster than previous gossip-based methods.
-We also conducted empirical evaluations and found that Crossover-SGD outperforms AllReduce-SGD in large mini-batch problems; it also shows higher accuracy than the state-of-the-art gossip-based method SGP for distributed deep learning when either the number of workers and local mini-batch size is increased.
+We also conducted empirical evaluations and found that Crossover-SGD outperforms AllReduce-SGD in large mini-batch problems; it also shows higher accuracy than the state-of-the-art gossip-based method SGP for distributed deep learning when both the number of workers and local mini-batch size is increased.

-However, there is still scope for improvement in the scalability of Crossover-SGD by delaying the propagation of weight parameters.
+However, there is still scope for improvement in the scalability of Crossover-SGD.
+In terms of time efficiency, we can overlap the asynchronous communication of Crossover-SGD with the backward propagations.
+By overlapping between communications and computations, we can reduce the impact of synchronization step caused by waiting for asynchronous communications.
+However, it needs to schedule the communications to fulfill its dependency with computations.
+In terms of delaying the propagation of weight parameters.
 Even if it can achieve faster propagation than SGP, owing to the delay propagation of weight parameters in gossip-based methods, it is observed that the validation accuracy decreases significantly when the number of workers is increased.
 Thus, we apply hierarchical grouping communication for worker processes to alleviate the decrease in validation accuracy of gossip-based methods.
 Crossover-SGD with this grouping method (i.e., hierarchical Crossover-SGD) shows similar validation accuracy as AllReduce-SGD.
-Therefore, hierarchical Crossover-SGD is a better alternative communication method to AllReduce-SGD, reducing network overhead efficiently while preserving high validation accuracy.
+Therefore, Hierarchical Crossover-SGD is a better alternative communication method to AllReduce-SGD, reducing network overhead efficiently while preserving high validation accuracy.
+Our code is publicly available in GitHub https://github.com/Yeosangho/Crossover-SGD